Rashaan Gaulden: New York Giants

 On December 4, 2019, Gaulden was signed to the practice squad of the New York Giants.
-He was promoted to the active roster on December 18, 2019.
-He was waived on August 2, 2020.
+He was promoted to the active roster on December 18.
+Gaulden was waived by the Giants on August 2, 2020.

-Gaulden had a tryout with the Pittsburgh Steelers on August 17, 2020, and with the Tennessee Titans on August 23, 2020.
+Gaulden had a tryout with the Pittsburgh Steelers on August 17, 2020, and with the Tennessee Titans on August 23.

 Las Vegas Raiders

 On November 9, 2020, the Las Vegas Raiders signed Gaulden to their practice squad.
-He was elevated to the active roster on December 17 and 26 for the team's weeks 15 and 16 games against the Los Angeles Chargers and Miami Dolphins, and reverted to the practice squad after each game.
-He signed a reserve/future contract on January 5, 2021.
-He was waived on June 4, 2021.
+He was elevated to the active roster on December 17 and 26 for the team's Weeks 15 and 16 games against the Los Angeles Chargers and Miami Dolphins, and reverted to the practice squad after each game.
+Gaulden signed a reserve/future contract with Las Vegas on January 5, 2021.
+He was waived by the Raiders on June 4.

 Calgary Stampeders

 On September 27, 2022, Gaulden was signed to the practice roster of the Calgary Stampeders of the Canadian Football League (CFL).
-He was released on October 20, 2022.
+He was released by the Stampeders on October 20.

+Winnipeg Blue Bombers

+Gaulden signed with the CFL's Winnipeg Blue Bombers on March 7, 2025.
+He was placed on the reserve/suspended list on May 11.